thruthesky/easy_packages/easy_post/README.md

 # TODOs

-- Use Realtime Database for listing.
+- Use Realtime Database for Post Listing.
   - Mirror the title, uid, first photo, createdAt into Realtime Database for
     - all categories in one path
     - each category in each path